 School begins at 9.00am and finishes at 1:40pm for Junior and Senior Infants and 2:40pm for all other classes.
 Please make sure that all children are collected and dropped off to school at the appropriate times.
 Mid-morning break is from 11.00 to 11:10am and lunch is from 12:30 to 1pm.

 There are two car parks available for your convenience.
 One at the front of the school and one behind the 'Old school' (access to the school through gate).
 We would ask cars not to park in the 'yellow box' at front of school and not to park parallel to the school wall.
 There is a car-park at the church car-park across from the school, and pupils can walk to the school using the footpath from the church.

-If there is something in particular that you would like to discuss with the teacher you can make an appointment with the school secretary to meet the teacher at a time which is suitable to you both.
+If there is something in particular that you would like to discuss with any teacher you can make an appointment with the school secretary to meet the teacher at a time which is suitable to you both.

 Details of days off will be given as soon as they become available, usually within the first few weeks of the first term.
 Please keep this list for reference during the year.
 There may be a number of curriculum support days during the year and these will be advised as soon as they are known.